“She’s acting white.”

 I want them to know that just because you may look like someone, doesn’t mean that you will automatically have things in common.

-And if someone chooses to judge them because of how they look, well, we should feel sorry for them becasue their worldview is so small that they may have trouble functioning in the world.
+And if someone chooses to judge them because of how they look, well, we should feel sorry for them because their worldview is so small that they may have trouble functioning in the world.

 This is so relatable!
 While I was sure I wasn’t alone in experiencing this, it is comforting to see someone else, especially a mother of biracial children, voice it also.
 I am so happy I came across your blog.